 The first woman in the world to give birth following the transplantation of her own ovarian tissue was in 2004.

 The future of fertility

 Professor Picton is currently working on a technique to enable frozen immature eggs to be grown and fertilised in a lab before the embryo is transplanted into the mother.

-Journalists should contact the University of Leeds press office: firstname.lastname@example.org or call 0113 34 34031.
+Journalists should email the University of Leeds press office: firstname.lastname@example.org.